watsonindustries/holoquest/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Setup

+The way the quest works, is that the app has a hardcoded array of stamps to be collected in `const.ts`.
+Those stamps are then displayed in the root view.

+Each Stamp in the real world is a **UUID token** encoded as a **QR code**.
+The expected stamps contain the **SHA1 hashes** of the UUIDs, so that the app can verify that the scanned stamp is the correct one.

+Once all stamps are collected, the app displays a **secret code** that can be used to claim the prize.
+The code is a checksum of the stamp token UUIDs in the order they appear in the `const.ts` file using **SHA-256**.
+The code is encoded as a QR code, so that it can be easily scanned and will be visible in `/result`.